“If you’re not growing, you’re dying…”

 But a lot of companies (and their sales teams) tend to make a plan (which is often more operations than actual strategy), put it in Excel or Google, and start cold calling/emailing or working their contacts.
 That’s the “new market expansion” approach.

-Like with most of life, if you want to do something right, you need to start by thinking about it — and that involves asking your team a bunch of questions that will shape the approach to the new market.
+Like with most of life, if you want to do something right, you need to start by thinking about it — and that involves asking your team a bunch of questions that will shape the approach to international expansion.

 Here’s how we look at it.